-Malcolm Gladwell is president and co-founder of Pushkin Industries.
-He is a journalist, a speaker, and the author of six New York Times bestsellers including The Tipping Point, Blink, Outliers,…
+Malcolm Gladwell is co-founder of Pushkin Industries and host of the hit podcast Revisionist History.
+He is a journalist, a speaker, and the author of several New York Times bestsellers including The Tipping…

 An early morning raid, a house-full of Nazis, the world’s greatest harmonica player, and a dashingly handsome undercover spy.
 What could possibly go wrong?